Geeksongs/geeksongs.github.io/index.md

 - I am one of the team members in this famous Artificial Intelligence Laboratory in the Southwest of China to learn Computer vision .
 During this time, I have completed a project for dashboard recognition.

 ### 3.Chongqing University, 2017.8-2019.8
-- I was admitted by Chongqing University and start my university life.
+- I was admitted by one of the 985 University in China.

 ## Interested Research area
 1. Computer Vision